ibm-cloud-docs/citrix-netscaler-vpx/upgrade-netscaler.md

 # Upgrading your Citrix Netscaler VPX
 {: #upgrading-your-citrix-netscaler-vpx}

+You can upgrade your {{site.data.keyword.vpx_full}} to the most recent version by following the instructions here.
+{: shortdesc}

 You must be connected to the VPN before attempting this procedure.
 {: note}